MicrosoftDocs/sql-docs/docs/reporting-services/report-server/turn-on-reporting-services-events-for-the-sharepoint-trace-log-uls.md

 2.  **Category:** Events related to the server will have the characters "Report Server", at the beginning of the name.
 For example "Report Server Alerting Runtime" These events are also logged to the report server log files.

-3.  **Category:** Events related to or communicated from a web front-end component do not contain "Report Server".
+3.  **Category:** Events related to or communicated from a web front-end component don't contain "Report Server".
 For example "Service Application Proxy" Report Server Alerting Runtime".
-The WFE entries do contain a CorrelationID but the server entries do not.
+The WFE entries do contain a CorrelationID but the server entries don't.

 ##  <a name="bkmk_list"></a> List of SQL Server Reporting Services Events
  The following table is a list of the events in the SQL Server Reporting Services Category: